Jamie135/Inception-of-Things/README.md

 - **Deployment**: A Kubernetes Deployment automates the creation and management of Pods.
 It defines the desired state for your application and ensures that the right number of Pods are running at all times.
 Deployments are also used for rolling updates and rollbacks.

+- **Namespace**: A namespace can be considered as a virtual cluster inside of a K8s cluster that is used to divide resources between multiple users or teams.
+It provides a mechanism to scope resources within a cluster, allowing for logical separation of resources and management.
+This could is very useful for cases such as having a limited environment capacity (RAM, CPU, etc.) or preventing deployment overwrite when working on a project with a large team.

 - **Helm**: Helm is a package manager for Kubernetes, akin to `apt` for Debian or `yum` for Red Hat.
 Helm simplifies the deployment and management of applications by packaging them as Charts, which can be easily installed, updated, and managed.

 ## Exploring Lightweight Kubernetes: k3s and k3d